JustusAdam/marvin-docs/source/scripting.rst

     Can communicate with the chat (send messages to people or channels).

-There are currently three reaction functions available:
+There are currently nine reaction functions available:

 .. _fn-hear: